cocodrilodog/tools-motion-kit/README.md

 ## Control the Playback: The `Progress` Property
 ### Only for C#
 `Motion` objects can be controlled via their `Progress` property.
-It is a number that goes from 0 to 1 and applies the property change by interpolating between the `initialValue` and the `finalValue`.
-One example of this being is if you want to create a slider that changes a property of an object, from one value to the other:
+It is a number that goes from 0 to 1 and changes the property by interpolating between the `initialValue` and the `finalValue`.
+One example is if you want to create a slider that changes a property of an object and use a `Motion`:

 ```
 Motion3D m_Motion3D;